St John's Roman Catholic High School: History

-In 1978 two former pupils broke into the school and set fire to the main hall causing extensive damage.
-The hall was completely destroyed.
+The 1967 Shooting

+On November 1, 1967, 19-year-old Robert Mone, a former pupil with a history of behavioral issues, carried out a brutal attack at St. John’s RC High School.
+Armed with a shotgun, he entered a needlework classroom where 26-year-old teacher Nanette Hanson was conducting a lesson.
+For an hour and a half, he held Hanson and her pupils hostage, subjecting them to psychological torment.

+Mone, who had been expelled from the same school years earlier, was known for his violent tendencies and had previously been in the army before being discharged due to mental health concerns.
+During the standoff, he taunted his victims, brandished his weapon, and created an atmosphere of terror.
+Tragically, the ordeal ended when he shot and killed Nanette Hanson in front of her terrified students.
+The incident shocked the local community and the wider country.

+Mone was later apprehended and found guilty, resulting in a life sentence at Carstairs State Hospital.
+However, his violent nature persisted, and in 1976, he was involved in another horrific crime while incarcerated, aiding in the escape attempt of fellow inmate Thomas McCulloch, which led to multiple additional murders.

 Developments

 On 15 November 2004, plans for a £11.5 million refurbishment and extension to the Harefield Road building were submitted to the Education Committee of Dundee City Council.
 Reconstruction took place between October 2004 and October 2006, with the work being carried out by Muirfield (Contracts) Ltd of Dundee.
 During this time, the school was decanted to the nearby former Rockwell High building on Lawton Road.
 The demolition of the 3 storey teaching block made way for the construction of a new four-storey building, which, apart from classrooms, also includes a 25-metre 5 lane swimming pool, fitness suite, games hall, community wing and dance studio.
 The new block contained classrooms for a number of subjects including English, Mathematics, Art, History, Religious Education, Modern Studies, Geography, Computing and Business Studies.
 Included was a new library, staff room, offices, drama studio and multi-purpose 'learning centre'.
 The block to the east of the new building was renamed the Iona block and was extensively refurbished and now contains the Science laboratories and the Home Economics rooms.
 The new building was officially re-opened by Cardinal O'Brien on 15 February 2007, with a final cost of £12.5 million.

 In 2012, the school was selected as the Dundee base for the Scottish Football Association's Performance Schools, a system devised to support the development of the best young talented footballers across the country (there are seven such schools across Scotland).
 As of 2018, the dedicated coach for the young players at St John's is Iain Jenkins.